Colors (1988 film): Production

 The movie was filmed entirely in Los Angeles in 1987.
 The original script by Richard Di Lello took place in Chicago and was more about drug dealing than gang members.
 Dennis Hopper ordered changes, so Michael Schiffer was hired and the setting was changed to Los Angeles and the focus of the story became more about the world of gang members.

 The joke that Hodges tells McGavin regarding the two bulls was lifted from the Pat Conroy novel The Great Santini (which was made into a movie that also starred Duvall) and explains how the character Lt.
 Col. "Bull" Meechum got his nickname.

 Real gang members were hired as "on-location security" as well as actors/extras by producer Robert H. Solo.
 Two of them were shot during filming.
+Well-known gang leader and community activist T. Rodgers was cast as Dr. Feelgood.

 On April 2, 1987, Sean Penn was arrested for punching an extra on the set of this film who was taking photos of him without permission.
 Penn was sentenced to 33 days in jail for this assault.